This article contains Installation steps for the Syniti Knowledge Platform Connector.

 - Click Confirm.

-- Click Connectors on the left to go back to the Connectors page.
+- Click SKP Connectors on the left to go back to the Connectors page.

-- Locate the connector you just created and click the Run button to test the connection you just saved.
+- Locate the connector you just created and click the Test connection button to test the connection you just saved.

-NOTE: It may take up to 60 seconds for the initial handshake to be established so if the test connection fails, please try again after a couple of minutes
+NOTE: It may take up to 60 seconds for the initial connection to be established so if the test connection fails, please try again after a couple of minutes

 A successful test is confirmed with a green check in a green circle in the Last Test Result column.